4 DAYS FROM $899

 A Cruise Amsterdam's UNESCO-listed Canal Ring and visit the Rijksmuseum

 Awake in Amsterdam, the Netherland’s free-wheeling cultural capital.
 Embark on a lovely cruise along the city’s 17th-century canal ring, a UNESCO World Heritage Site.
 You will then visit the Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.
-You can enjoy an afternoon at leisure — there’s even shuttle service available to the city if you’d like — or join us on an optional walking tour in the Jewish Quarter.
+You can enjoy an afternoon at leisure — there’s even shuttle service available to the city if you’d like.

 Later, gather with your fellow travelers for a festive Captain’s Farewell Dinner with a Dutch theme.
 A classical string quartet performs for you during your final evening on board.

 Transfer to the Amsterdam airport for your flight home or join your optional extension in Bruges, Belgium

 Depart for home today after an unforgettable journey, or explore more of the Low Countries with our optional extension to Bruges, Belgium’s remarkably preserved medieval city.